paularmstrong/build-tracker/docs/docs/guides/ci.md

 title: Continuous Integration
 ---

-The [Build Tracker CLI](../ci) is a handy tool to make uploading new builds from your CI environment simple.

-# Uploading a new build
+## Uploading a new build

-Using the CLI from `@build-tracker/cli`, once you've set up your [configuration file](../cli#configuration) you can upload a new build with a single command:
+Using the API integration from `@build-tracker/cli`, once you've set up your [configuration file](/docs/packages/api-client#configuration) you can upload a new build with a single command:

 ```shell
 yarn bt-cli upload-build
 ```

-## Reporting budget results
+### Reporting budget results

-The response from the Build Tracker API is sent back to the [`onCompare`](../cli#oncompare-data-apiresponse-promise-void) callback function in your configuration and has many useful pieces of information.
+The response from the Build Tracker API is sent back to the [`onCompare`](/docs/packages/api-client#oncompare-data-apiresponse-promise-void) callback function in your configuration and has many useful pieces of information.

 There are two items that are particularly useful here: `groupDeltas` and `artifactDeltas`.
 We can use these and filter on those with failing budgets to format a nice message.